Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Should I stop all activity if I have hip OA?

-No - staying active within tolerance is key.
+No, staying active within tolerance is key.
 Avoiding unnecessary rest helps preserve strength and function.

 Internal Links